mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/README.md

 * Linux: ~/Documents/MuseScore4/Plugins

 ## Use
-* These plugins scan the selected bars for any notation issues within their scope.
+* Select the passage you wish to check for errors, or, to check the whole score, either select all or have nothing selected.
+Then  select the name of the plugin you wish to run from the Plugins menu. *(If you can’t see the names of the plugins, check that you have enabled them — see installation instructions above)*

+* Note that the *Check Layout and Instrumentation* plugin **always** checks the entire score, regardless of the current selection.

+* The plugin will go through the selection/score looking for relevant issues.
+When it finds one, it will add a **yellow text box comment** on the score (somewhere close to the error), and will highlight the relevant notation object in pink.
+Once it has finished, it will present a dialog box telling you how many errors it found.

-* When it finds a problem, it will add a yellow text box comment and highlight the appropriate object in pink. **Note that the plugins do not fix the error themselves: that is up to you.**
+* **Note that the plugins do not fix the error themselves: that is up to you.**

 * Sometimes these comments might be more of a suggestion rather than a hard-and-fast typesetting rule: you should therefore consider each comment carefully before remedying.

 * It can be a good idea to delete each comment box as you fix the relevant issue to keep track of what you have done.

-* If there are a lot of boxes, sometimes a comment box can end up some distance away from the object it is referring to.
-In this instance, click and drag the box around a bit: you will see an ‘attachment line’ that shows the location of the object to which it is referring.
+* If there are a lot of comments, sometimes a comment box can end up some distance away from the object it is referring to.
+If you can’t work out what a comment is referring to, click and drag the box around a bit: you will see an ‘attachment line’ that shows the location of the object to which it is referring.

 * Each time you run a plugin, it will remove any previous comments or highlights.

 * To manually remove all comments and highlights from a score, please run the ‘MN Delete Comments and Highlights’ plugin

-* Note: MN Check Layout operates on the entire score, irrespective of the user selection, while MN Check Rhythmic Notation and MN Check Accidentals only operate on the selected bars.
+* Some comments refer to a specific page in [*Behind Bars* by Elaine Gould](https://www.amazon.com.au/dp/0571514561).
+This is simply to provide a level of evidence behind some of my comments, in case you think them overly pedantic or plain wrong! 😄

-## Warnings
+## Warning about usage
-* This plugin has to use the styles of its comment boxes (yellow fill, black border) and highlights (hot pink) to distinguish them from normal text objects and highlights.
+* Note that these plugins use the styles of their comment boxes (yellow fill, black border) and object highlights (hot pink) to distinguish them from normal text objects and highlights.
 * If you select ‘Format→Reset Text Style Overrides’ or ‘Format→Reset Entire Score to Default Layout’ while you still have comments on the score, or MuseScore will revert them all to standard black-and-white text, and the ‘MN Delete Comments and Highlights’ will not be able to delete them.

 * If you only ever use standard black notes and text, then you will have no problem.
 If, however, you created boxes or highlights with the exact same style/colours as those created by the plugins, then these will be also be deleted when you run the plugins.